giriaryan694-a11y/TermuxCodeSpace/README.md

 TermuxCodeSpace is a single-file Bash script that lets you create **multiple isolated Ubuntu environments** on Android through Termux.

 Each codespace runs its own [code-server](https://github.com/coder/code-server) instance, so you get VS Code in the browser with separate ports, separate configs, and separate filesystem clones.
-Each codespace also gets its own lightweight network proxy, so you can see what it's talking to and, if you want, restrict it.
+Each codespace also gets its own lightweight network proxy, so you can see what it's talking to and, if you want, restrict it — or turn the proxy off entirely and run direct.

 Think of it as **local Codespaces on your phone**.